David Hennessy

-David C. Hennessy (1858 – October 16, 1890) was a police chief of New Orleans, Louisiana.
+David C. Hennessy (1858 – October 16, 1890) was an American policeman and detective who served as a police chief of New Orleans from 1888 until his death in 1890.
 As a young detective, he made headlines in 1881 when he captured a notorious Italian criminal, Giuseppe Esposito.
 In 1888, he was promoted to superintendent and chief of police.
 While in office he made a number of improvements to the force, and was well known and respected in the New Orleans community.

 His assassination in 1890 led to a sensational trial.
-A series of acquittals and mistrials angered locals, and an enormous mob formed outside the prison the next day.
-The prison doors were forced open and 11 of the 19 Italian men who had been indicted for Hennessy's murder were lynched.
-The March 14, 1891 lynchings were the largest known mass lynching in U.S. history.
+A series of acquittals and mistrials in March 1891 angered locals, and an enormous mob forced open the prison doors and lynched 11 of the 19 Italian men who had been indicted for Hennessy's murder in the largest known mass lynching in U.S. history.

 Early life

-David C. Hennessy was born into an Irish Catholic family, son of Margaret and David Hennessy Sr., at 275 Girod St., New Orleans.
+David C. Hennessy was born in New Orleans in 1858, to Margaret and David Hennessy Sr., Irish Catholics living on Girod Street.
 David Sr. was a member of the First Louisiana Cavalry of the Union Army during the U.S. Civil War, formed after the state was occupied by Union troops.
 After the war, during the Reconstruction era, he served with the Metropolitan Police, a New Orleans force under the authority of the governor of Louisiana.
 Local white Democrats generally considered the Metropolitan Police as a military occupation army, in part because it protected the right of freedmen to vote, in accordance with the Fifteenth Amendment.
 David Sr. was murdered in 1869 by Arthur Guerin, a fellow policeman.